tuphan-dn/crypto-gears/README.md

 # How does Desig work?

-_TL;DR. Desig is leverage of Homomorphic Encryption and Shamir's Secret Sharing._
+_TL;DR. Desig idea is leveraged by Homomorphic Encryption and Shamir's Secret Sharing._

 The master privKey is cryptographically splitted in `n` child privKeys.
 Each child privKey will be secretly distributed to a corresponding holder.